 Through early demo recordings they caught the attention of heavy metal DJ Neal Kay who helped them release an independent three track EP The Soundhouse Tapes Vol. 2, modeled after the recent release of Iron Maiden's similarly titled EP.
 In fact Iron Maiden and Praying Mantis had a closer relationship than most realized at the time as their two careers paralleled each other's at the start with both releasing similarly titled debuts, both appearing on the Metal For Muthas compilation and both touring England together.
-The career paths separated when Praying Mantis signed to 'Arista' then dropped both Robert Angelo and Mick Ransome with Steve Carroll, and ex-Ten Years After drummer Dave Potts respectively.
-The band's debut album Time Tells No Lies (1981) arrived shortly later but lackluster production and its basic melodic Rock sound left much to be desired with the purchasers.
+The career paths separated when Praying Mantis signed to 'Arista' then dropped both Robert Angelo and Mick Ransome for Steve Carroll and ex-Ten Years After drummer Dave Potts respectively.
+The band's debut album Time Tells No Lies (1981) arrived shortly later but lackluster production and its basic melodic rock sound left much to be desired with the purchasers.

-A Cry For The New World (1993) sawColin Peel step in to take up a full-time dedicated vocal duties, Only The Children Cry EP later that same year saw Mark Thompson-Smith assisted in the same role with To The Power Of Ten witnessing Gary Barden assuming the same position, while the next live effort, Captured Alive In Tokyo (1996), saw another change with Tony O'Hora on vocals and guitar and another ex-Iron Maiden man Clive Burr join on drums, but Bruce Bisland took over the position soon after with the next release of Forever In Time (1998) and their demo compilation of Demorabilia (1999), along with Nowhere To Hide (2000) and The Journey Goes On (2003).
+A Cry For The New World (1993) saw Colin Peel step in to take up a full-time dedicated vocal duties, Only The Children Cry EP, later that same year, saw Mark Thompson-Smith assist in the same role, with To The Power Of Ten witnessing Gary Barden assuming the same position.
+The next live effort, Captured Alive In Tokyo (1996), saw another change with Tony O'Hora on vocals and guitar, and another ex-Iron Maiden man Clive Burr join on drums.
+That drum stool would belong to Bruce Bisland by the next release of Forever In Time (1998) and their demo compilation of Demorabilia (1999), along with Nowhere To Hide (2000) and The Journey Goes On (2003).
 Sanctuary (2009), Legacy (2015) and Gravity (2018) followed.

 See Less... ⏫